RHemstad/MysticSeer/server/README.md

+# Mystic Seer Client Side Read Me

 To start the server be in the server directory and type npm run server

 Packages -
 cors - cross origin requests